podio/podio-android/index.md

 The test project is using the [NanoHTTPD](http://nanohttpd.com/) web server for mocking the Internet on the test target.

-The Podio SDK for Android is currently in a very early development stage where the entire feature set has not yet been fully implemented.
+The Podio SDK for Android is currently in a early development stage where the entire feature set has not yet been fully implemented.
 We are working very actively on making it feature complete within the near future.

 ## Integrate with your Android project
 The project is currently made available as raw source code.
-You can get the source by cloning the git repository like this: `git clone git@github.com:podio/podio-android.git`.
+You can get the source by cloning the git repository: `git clone git@github.com:podio/podio-android.git`.

-Your options of integration from here on are as wide as the Android framework enables: You can e.g. choose to import the cloned source as an Android Library Project or build a JAR file out of it (don't forget to manually add the Volley and Gson jars as they are not included in the podio-sdk JAR) and add it to your projects `libs` folder.
+Your options of integration from here on are as wide as the Android framework enables.
+You can e.g. choose to import the cloned source as an Android Library Project or build a JAR file out of it (don't forget to also manually copy the Volley and Gson JARs to your `libs` directory as they are not included in the podio-sdk JAR).

-The provided Ant build script gives you the option of building a JAR file by issuing the `ant clean jar` command from the SDK root.
+The provided Ant build script gives you the option of building a JAR file by executing the `ant clean jar` command from the SDK root.
 You can then add the `podio-sdk.jar` file to your existing Android projects `libs` folder.

 ### Setup your API keys
-But before you can communicate with the Podio API, you need to generate a set of API keys for your application from your "Account Settings" page on Podio.
-You can find further details on this [here](https://developers.podio.com/api-key).
+Before you can communicate with the Podio API, you need to generate a set of API keys for your application from your "Account Settings" page on Podio.
+You can find further details [here](https://developers.podio.com/api-key).

-Once you have a key and corresponding secret, you need to configure the Podio SDK to use it.
-You can do so by adding the following code to your `Application.onCreate()` method:
+Once you have a key and corresponding secret, you need to setup the Podio SDK to use them.

 {% highlight java %}
 Podio.setup(context, "my_api_key", "my_secret");